What Are the Pros And Cons of Homeschooling?

 One of the big perceived disadvantages of homeschooling is that a mother has to give up too much to homeschool.
 At times I do have twinges when I wonder should I homeschool?

 The other day I got a little jealous when one of my friends told me what she had been up to while her kids were at school.
 I felt indignant.
 I was missing out on doing that.
 It’s not the first time these feelings have surfaced.
 I’ve missed out on quite a few things whilst homeschooling.
 However when I truly examine my situation I realise I am doing what I want to be doing.

-Disadvantages of Homeschooling – Giving Up My Career
+Pros and Cons of Homeschooling – Giving Up My Career

 About 7 years ago I returned to part time work for a short stint in order to keep my nursing registration up to date.
 As part of the refresher course I worked full time for a month.
 So I had to organise for my kids to be homeschooled by a collection of family and friends.
 As I walked the corridors of the hospital for my third week full time, I found myself wondering what my children were doing.
 I realised then and there that in pursuing a career I was missing out.
 As much as I enjoyed working as a registered nurse, I knew where I wanted to be most of all and that was at home with my children—learning and maturing with them.
 One of the benefits of homeschooling is being with my children.
 Work and play was always going to be there but my time with my kids would not.

-Disadvantages of Homeschooling – Not Enough Time For Myself
+Pros and Cons of Homeschooling – Not Enough Time For Myself

 When homeschooling it can be difficult to find time for yourself.
 At times it’s really hard not to be selfish.
 We have stuff we want to do.
 And when you are not in the mood to do lessons and would much rather do x, y z – the temptation is easy to give in to.